Joint Baltic American National Committee: History

-During the late twentieth century, JBANC worked to secure admission for the Baltic countries into NATO and the European Union.
+In the late twentieth century, JBANC actively advocated for the admission of the Baltic countries into NATO and the European Union.
 When Estonia, Latvia and Lithuania all became full members of both organizations in 2004, JBANC turned its efforts to a host of issues that continue to demand attention today.
 These include bearing witness to the legacy of communism; defending the Baltic nations against unjust accusations and historical revisionism; promoting democracy beyond the Baltics; strengthening transatlantic integration and American engagement in the Baltics; and expanding relations with other ethnic organizations and NGOs in the U.S. and abroad.

-After the Russian belligerence against Ukraine demonstrated Russia’s strategic threat to the United States and Europe, particularly to Estonia, Latvia, and Lithuania, the focus of the group shifted back to securing peace in the Baltics.
-JBANC advocates for the European Reassurance Initiative (ERI) that enables the U.S. and NATO allies to be better prepared for contingencies that may occur during Russia’s widening aggression against its neighbors.
-Also, JBANC draws attention to the hybrid warfare in Ukraine and Russia’s continued occupation of Crimea and territories in Georgia, and the continuous provocations against the Baltic countries, including the kidnapping of an Estonian intelligence officer, dangerous aerial and maritime incursions around the Baltic Sea, and its ceaseless campaigns of disinformation.
+Following Russia's aggression against Ukraine, which highlighted its strategic threat to the United States, Europe, and particularly to Estonia, Latvia, and Lithuania, JBANC refocused its efforts on promoting peace and security in the Baltic region.
+JBANC supports the European Reassurance Initiative (ERI), which enhances the readiness of the U.S. and NATO allies to respond to Russia's expanding aggression against neighboring countries.
+Also, JBANC draws attention to the hybrid warfare in Ukraine and Russia's continued occupation of Crimea and territories in Georgia, and the continuous provocations against the Baltic countries, including the kidnapping of an Estonian intelligence officer, dangerous aerial and maritime incursions around the Baltic Sea, and its ceaseless campaigns of disinformation.

 The organization hosted a conference, in Washington, D.C. on April 16–18, 2015, which focused on the theme: "History Repeated: Baltics and Eastern Europe in Peril?".
 Speakers at the event included President of Estonia Toomas Hendrik Ilves, former Lithuanian Prime Minister Andrius Kubilius, European parliamentarian Artis Pabriks, along with Ambassador John Heffern, James Kirchick, Liz Wahl, Paul Goble, Paul Joyal, David Kramer, Luke Coffey, and others.

 JBANC held its Twelfth Baltic conference in Washington, D.C. on May 19–20, 2017 under the topic of "New Realities: The Baltic Region in a Changing World."

 JBANC held its Thirteenth Baltic Conference in Washington, D.C. on November 9, 2019.
-Some key speakers included the Prime Minister of Estonia, Jüri Ratas, the U.S. ambassadors to Estonia, Latvia, and Lithuania, as well as Michael Carpenter, Managing Director of the Penn Biden Center for Diplomacy and Global Engagement at the University of Pennsylvania.
-Dr. Carpenter was later nominated by President Joe Biden to serve as the Permanent Representative of the United States of America to the Organization for Security and Cooperation in Europe, and was confirmed by the United States Senate on November 3, 2021.
+Some key speakers included the Prime Minister of Estonia, Jüri Ratas, the U.S. ambassadors to Estonia, Latvia, and Lithuania, as well as Michael Carpenter, managing director of the Penn Biden Center for Diplomacy and Global Engagement at the University of Pennsylvania.
+Dr. Carpenter was later nominated by President Joe Biden to serve as the Permanent Representative of the United States of America to the organization for Security and Cooperation in Europe, and was confirmed by the United States Senate on November 3, 2021.